JosiahParry/outReach/README.md

 combination and use of a CRM data warehouse and Outreach.io.
 As such, one can utilize the functionality and creativity enabled by R.

+outReach can be installed from Github with `remotes::install_github("josiahparry/outReach")`

 ## Authentication

 Outreach.io utilizes OAuth2.
 Currently, `outReach` does not support